 - Avoid idling, and all wood burning; limit driving if possible.
 Do your part to try to limit the air pollution accumulating for all of us.

-- Masks or air filters?
+- Using masks or air filters.
 While simple surgical masks do not prevent particulate exposure, the more complex respirators “N95” masks and such can limit particulates.
 However, these masks increase the resistance to air flow and make it more difficult to breathe.
 Thus, they are not practical for anything other than very short term exposures.